Music at Carroll College

-The focus of the Minor in Music is on acquiring skills and knowledge in a concentrated area of study to complement the student's major and to enhance liberal arts education.
+The focus of the music program is on acquiring skills and knowledge in a concentrated area of study to complement the student's major and to enhance liberal arts education.
 For students desiring to study or participate in music without the minor, a variety of courses and opportunities are available, including music appreciation, class voice, group piano, composition, sight singing, two choirs, jazz band, and pep band.

 Our goal is to give students a greater appreciation for music as an art form and a vehicle for self-expression.
 We provide quality instruction to challenge and enrich all students through music studies.

 - Students will broaden their range of interest in and understanding of music.